huaminghuangtw/Dear-Today-Me/index.md

 [Keep your identity small.](https://paulgraham.com/identity.html) Listen very carefully to constructive, negative feedback and criticism.
 Seek for the truth.
 No ego.
 [Be humble.](https://fs.blog/david-foster-wallace-this-is-water/) Be coachable.
 When you let go of what you are, you become what you might be.
 Enjoy being wrong or looking/sounding “stupid” in a public setting.
 Embrace that beginner’s embarrassment.
 Approach everything with a beginner’s mind.
 [It’s always Day One.](https://youtu.be/fTwXS2H_iJo)

 Life goes on.
-You got to keep going, keep moving, keep improving, keep exploring, and keep experimenting.
-[Life can only be understood backwards, but it must be lived forwards.](https://www.goodreads.com/quotes/6812-life-can-only-be-understood-backwards-but-it-must-be)
+You got to keep moving, keep improving, keep exploring, and keep experimenting.
+[Life can only be understood backwards, but it must be lived forwards.](https://www.goodreads.com/quotes/6812-life-can-only-be-understood-backwards-but-it-must-be) [Your hardest times often lead to the greatest moments of your life.
+Tough situations build strong people in the end.
+Keep going!](http://goodreads.com/quotes/7636973-keep-going-your-hardest-times-often-lead-to-the-greatest)

 [Treat your life as a laboratory where you can try anything.](https://x.com/zachpogrob/status/1507197787041112069) [Consider everything in life as an experiment](https://x.com/anuatluru/status/1760357731091783916), with each experience serving as a [diary entry](https://youtu.be/GpgqXCkRO-w?t=30m22s).